Why AAC Is a Community Care Provider

 The Affordable Care Act of 2010 mandated that addiction care be included as a right in health insurance plans.
-This opened doors for people with substance abuse disorders to receive quality treatment.
-But choosing the right treatment facility and plan can be difficult—and can be even more challenging for a military veteran.
+This opened doors for people with substance use disorders to receive quality treatment.
+But choosing the right treatment facility and plan can be difficult—and it can be even more challenging for a military Veteran.

 Veterans Affairs (VA) offers treatment across the healthcare spectrum for former service members.
-However, if wait times are too long, or a healthcare facility does offer the treatment a veteran may need, where do they look next?
+However, if wait times are too long, or a healthcare facility does not offer the treatment a Veteran may need, where do they look next?

 Thankfully, there are options.
-Community care providers (CCP) help the VA bridge the healthcare treatment gap to make sure that the men and women who gave a lot of themselves to serve our country get the care they need and deserve.
+Community care providers (CCP) help the VA bridge the healthcare treatment gap to make sure the service members who gave a lot of themselves to serve our country get the care they need and deserve.

 Community Care Provider: American Addiction Centers

-In the addiction treatment space, American Addiction Centers, Sunrise House’s parent company, has locations that work with the VA to operate as a community care provider.
-Desert Hope Treatment Center in Las Vegas, Nevada and Recovery First Treatment Center in Hollywood, Florida, are both CCPs.
+In the addiction treatment space, American Addiction Centers, Sunrise House’s parent company, works with the VA to operate as a community care provider.

 What You Can Expect With AAC